 The truth, as I’ve now had to accept it, is that I will never know if I did any (or indeed all) of those things.
 What happens in the stirrups, stays in the stirrups.
 What I do know, is that I needn’t have been so worried.
 It was all over within about 30 minutes and – from what I was told – I gave the nurses a fairly standard IVF patient performance (i.e. I woke up in tears yelling “how many eggs?!”).

-I don’t remember crying; or asking about the eggs; or maneuvering myself out of the stirrups and into a wheelie bed.
-I don’t remember being wheeled down the corridor; or seeing my husband in the waiting room; or wailing “he’s missed his w*nking appointment” repeatedly.
+I don’t remember crying; or asking about the eggs; or manoeuvering myself out of the stirrups and into a wheelie bed.
+I don’t remember being wheeled down the corridor; or seeing my husband in the waiting room; or asking about his “w*nk appointment”.
 But I do remember – quite vividly – the last few moments of consciousness before the anaesthesia hit…

 No idea why.
 Poor guy must’ve been quite worried.